 What You Can Expect

 When you arrive at the sleep clinic, you will usually be checked in by a receptionist.
 A specialized sleep technologist will meet you in your room.
 Then you may change into your nightclothes.
 Small sensors are placed on your head and body with tape and gel.
 The sensors are then plugged into a machine that will monitor your sleep.
 If you need to use a restroom, the sensors can be unplugged.
 A camera in your room will record your body movements.
 The technologist will stay in a nearby room.
 If you need to talk to him or her, use the intercom.

 What a Sleep Study Does

 A sleep study monitors all the stages of your sleep.
 To do this, the following are recorded:

 Level of oxygen in your blood

 Sudden leg or body movements

 If you have breathing problems, Continuous Positive Airway Pressure (CPAP) may be used.
 CPAP is a device that can help you breathe by adding mild air pressure to your airway passages and improve your sleep.
 It may be used during the second half of your study or on another night.

 Getting Your Results

 The technologist can answer some of your questions about the sleep study.
-But only your healthcare provider can explain the results.
-He or she will have the report of your sleep study within a week.
+But only your health care provider can explain the results.
+He or she will have the report of your sleep study within 1 to 2 weeks.
 Then your treatment options can be discussed with your health care provider, or you may be referred to a sleep disorders specialist.